Snapchat, TikTok, Instagram face pressure to stop illegal drug sales as overdose deaths soar

 Sammy met the drug dealer on Snapchat, Chapman said, where he was “presented a colorful menu designed for kids.”

-“We thought sexting was all you had to worry about but it’s much worse,” Chapman said.
+“We thought sexting was all you had to worry about, but it’s much worse,” Chapman said.
 “It’s child sex slavery, it’s drugs, it’s bullying.”

 Chapman and Berman are now working with the Organization for Social Media Safety on a bill for Congress that would require social media sites to integrate with parent monitoring software.
 The type of software allows parents to get alerts when their kids interact with concerning or illegal content online.

 Some privacy advocates say these monitoring tools can actually hurt kids, for example by outing children who are gay to their parents and potentially exposing them to homophobic abuse.
-A Vice News investigation earlier this year found that some child monitoring software doesn’t work as well as it’s advertised.
+A Vice News investigation this year found that some child-monitoring software doesn’t work as well as it’s advertised.

 But parents say it could help save children from harm.
-Chapman said they have asked Snapchat to allow one of the monitoring softwares to work on its site, but the company told him they had concerns about user privacy.
+Chapman said they have asked Snapchat to allow one type of monitoring software to work on its site, but the company told him they had concerns about user privacy.

-“We’re trying to protect from criminals and they’re talking about privacy,” he said.
+“We’re trying to protect from criminals, and they’re talking about privacy,” he said.

 Snapchat is building its own parental control tools, said the company’s Racusen.